 Powder Core Shapes

-Available in various sizes, Kool Mu and XFlux shapes compare favorably with gapped ferrites, powdered iron, and silicon steel cores.
+Available in various sizes, High Flux, Kool Mu and XFlux shapes compare favorably with gapped ferrites, powdered iron, and silicon steel cores.
 In addition, for very large core requirements, large shapes can be configured and bonded into a number of custom designs.

 Kool Mµ® Shapes

 Ideal for high current inductors, Kool Mu geometries (E cores, U cores, Blocks, and new EQ and LP cores) offer all the advantages of Kool Mu material: low loss, excellent performance over temperature, near zero magnetostriction, and soft saturation.
 Typical applications of high current inductors are Uninterruptible Power Supplies (including transformerless UPS), large Power Factor Correction (PFC) chokes, traction, and inverters for renewable energy (solar/wind/fuel cell conversion).

 E cores, Blocks, and new EQ cores and LP cores are also available in XFlux material, which is ideal for low- and medium-frequency inductors and chokes.
 XFlux is characterized by its high saturation (1.6 Tesla), which is advantageous in applications where inductance under load is critical.
 These applications include inverters for alternative energy, PFC boost designs, and UPS.